-Although the bustling harbors in Destin and Panama City Beach are better known for deep-sea fishing excursions (mainly because their harbors have direct access to the Gulf), that certainly doesn’t mean that you need to drive to either place to satiate your fishing fix.
+Although the bustling harbors of Destin and Panama City Beach are better known for deep-sea fishing excursions (mainly because their harbors have direct access to the Gulf), that certainly doesn’t mean that you need to drive to either place to get your fishing fix.

-Or, get a cast-net like the true old school locals and have an old-fashioned mullet-fry.
-Hey, don’t knock it ’til you fried it, folks.
+Pretty soon you’ll be fishing like a local.
+The next step is to get a vintage cast-net and have a good old-fashioned mullet-fry.
+(Hey, don’t knock it ’til you fried it, folks.)